icon_notification notification-animation 2

 Did you know?

-NRIs can transfer upto USD 1 million from their NRO account to NRE account per Financial Year (April-March)
+NRIs can transfer upto USD 1 million from their NRO account to their NRE account per Financial Year (April-March)

-Transfer money overseas as a resident Indian
+Transfer money internationally as a resident Indian

-Are you an Indian resident and have your children studying abroad? or do you frequently send funds to your family overseas?
+Are you an Indian resident and have your children studying abroad?
+Or do you frequently send funds to your family overseas?

-Resident Indians are liable to pay taxes (tax collected at source) when they make a foreign outward remittance depending upon the remittance amount and purpose for which they are sending money abroad.
+5. Resident Indians are liable to pay taxes (tax collected at source) when they make a foreign outward remittance, depending upon the remittance amount and purpose for which they are sending money abroad.
 Read more on the applicability of taxes in the FAQs section below or reach out to your tax advisor.

 Did you know?

-Under LRS, international debit cards can be used by a resident individual for drawing cash or making payments to merchants overseas during his/her visit abroad for permissible current account transactions within the limit of USD 250,000 per year.
+Under LRS, international debit cards can be used by a resident individual for drawing cash or making payments to merchants overseas during their visit abroad for permissible current account transactions within the limit of USD 250,000 per year.

-Explore the permitted purpose of remittance under LRS.
+Permitted purpose of remittance under LRS

 Please note, tables are best viewed on desktops and in landscape mode on mobile phones.